chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_cookbook_create.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``create`` argument is used to create a new cookbook directory on the local machine, including the following directories and files:
+Use the ``create`` argument to create a new cookbook directory on the local machine, including the following directories and files:

   * cookbook/attributes
   * cookbook/CHANGELOG.md